AdobeDocs/campaign-standard.en/help/channels/using/push-tracking.md

     }
 ```

-Now when we send Push Notifications we need to add a Category in this case we called it "DEFAULT".
+Now when you send Push Notifications you need to add a category.
+In this case, we called it "DEFAULT".

 ![](assets/tracking_push.png)

-Then to handle the Dismiss and send a tracking info we need to add the following:
+Then to handle the Dismiss and send a tracking info you need to add the following:

 ```
 func userNotificationCenter(_ center: UNUserNotificationCenter, didReceive response: UNNotificationResponse, withCompletionHandler completionHandler: @escaping () -> Void) {